Grace-Hephzibah/18CSS101J/README.md

 The pandemic has caused a lot of effects.
 Hence the information given here would be helpful.

+## Other Repositories
+- <a href = "https://github.com/Grace-Hephzibah/PPS-Assignment"> Assignments </a>
+<p> This link will contain all the assignments and their code</p>

+- <a href = "https://github.com/Grace-Hephzibah/Programming-in-C"> Practice Codes </a>
+<p> This link contains all the Codes for the practice questions given during the class </p>

 ## For SRMites

 - Check the semester number and the particular subject and you can download the entire source of files coresponding to the subject.